 So if you’re traveling north from California on a road trip, don’t miss these charmingly beautiful beach towns along the Oregon coast.
-From bottom to top, these are a few of my favorites.
+From bottom to top, these are a few of our favorites.
 And don’t forget to bring a sweater because the average summer high temperature along the Oregon coast is just above 60-degrees!

 Brookings and Harbor are two neighboring towns that have a combined population of about 10,000 people.
 The Chetco River is very scenic and this area known as the Easter Lily Capital of the World, since most of the world’s potted lily bulbs are produced in this region.
 You can set up camp at either Harris Beach State Park or Alfred A. Loeb State Park in this area at any time of the year.

 The town of Florence is tucked away behind some sand dunes along the river, and dune buggy tours are a popular activity in this area.
 There’s a casino nearby if you’re looking to test your luck, and there are some restaurants and shops in town to explore as well.
 This is a great place to sample locally-made saltwater taffy and search for rare antiques.
-To get more in touch with nature, the Jessie M. Honeyman Memorial State Park offers year-around camping opportunities.
+To get more in touch with nature, the Jessie M. Honeyman Memorial State Park offers year-round camping opportunities.

-Although Seal Rock is a very small and incorporated community, it’s worth a stop because of the picturesque Seal Rock State Park.
+Although Seal Rock is a very small and unincorporated community, it’s worth a stop because of the picturesque Seal Rock State Park.
 Here you’ll find huge rocks extending out into the ocean and excellent wildlife observation areas to scope out seals, birds, and sea lions.

 Newport is the most well-known and popular Oregon coast town to visit, so it becomes fairly congested during the summer months.
 There are two lighthouses in this area, the Yaquina Bay and the Yaquina Head lighthouses, and both are open for public tours.
 Take some time to hike along the shore and out onto a jetty to watch locals fish for clams and crabs and to feel the cool ocean breeze on your skin.
 The recreation areas in this area are the Beverly Beach State Park and the Yaquina Bay State Recreation Site.